Did you get a new boa constrictor, and you’re wondering about its age?

 In some cases, boa constrictors have been known to live longer than this time frame, but it’s not common.

-The best thing you can do for your pet to keep it alive as long as possible is to make sure the habitat markings are set precisely right and make sure the diet is proper and steady.
+The best thing you can do for your pet to keep it alive as long as possible is to ensure the habitat markings are set precisely right and the diet is proper and steady.

 Now you know a little more about how to tell the age of a boa constrictor.

-As your snake ages, you need to be able to change his diet and watch out for certain kinds of illnesses.
+As your snake ages, you need to change its diet and watch out for certain kinds of illnesses.

 Telling the age of a boa constrictor by length and weight is helpful in this process, but it’s not ideal.

-The best way is to contact the breeder you got the boa constrictor from.
+The best way is to contact the breeder from whom you got the boa constrictor.

-Once you know their age, mark it down somewhere, so you don’t forget it.
+Once you know their age, mark it down somewhere to not forget it.